FAQ

 Coverage + Deliverables

-What’s included in your wedding collections?
+What is included in your wedding collections?

-All wedding collections include:
+• All wedding collections include:

-• 35mm film plus digital coverage
+• Digital coverage + 35mm film

-• Film stock, processing, and scanning included
+• Film stock, processing, and scanning

 • High-resolution edited images for personal use